TELECOMNancy/pcd-2016-martynique/README.md

 MartyEz and Mcdostone: features 4 and 5

+#Day 3#wednesday

+ - Possibility to save favorites in a DB
+ - Possibility to watch videos online
+ - Start the module of videos suggestions
+ - Possibility to watch videos offline
+ - Work about design of app

 # Some resources
  - [Jfoenix](http://www.jfoenix.com/),  implementation of Google Material Design using Java components.
  - [Example of JavaFX app](https://github.com/Mcdostone/sort-my-photos)